“We need to break the Disconnect!”

 Glenn Ross, once elected, will bring the entire district together and have each community create its own development plan based on how they would like their community to be.
 Community organizations need to be strengthened and shown how they can tap into funding.
 THE FUNDING IS AVAILABLE.
 Then each community can make their development plans a reality.
 This is the kind of leadership that we should expect from our elected officials.
 This is the kind of leadership that Glenn Ross has provided for years as a Community Volunteer Consultant.

 Address Urban Environmental Health Issues

 Glenn Ross understands the link between the environment and public health.
 One of his greatest passions has been addressing these issues and educating the community on how to create a healthier environment for everyone.

 “When people in this community hear the word ‘environment’ they think of forests, streams, bears and whales.
 They’re not thinking about what lies underneath the kitchen sink.
-My history has been addressing the environmental issues that affect East Baltimore communities.
+My history (African American History0) has been addressing the environmental issues that affect East Baltimore communities.
 All environmental issues affect our health!”

 - Vacant lots/ Green Space

 - Stream management (underground flow from Herring Run)